Get active in Carneddau and Glyderau

 The routes and paths vary in difficulty and all walkers should be fully equipped and prepared for any eventuality whilst walking in the mountains.
 The weather here can change very quickly from sunny and clear to treacherous.

-The iconic Tryfan is where Edmund Hilary and his team trained for their acent of Everest.
-Often voted the nations favouriate mountain its rocky terrain makes for a challenging walk and various levels of scrambling.
+The iconic Tryfan is where Sir Edmund Hillary and his team trained for their acent of Everest.
+Often voted the nations favouriate mountain its rocky terrain makes for a challenging venture with various levels of scrambling.

 The slabs and rock faces at Cwm Idwal, Tryfan and surrounding Glyderau are of international significance to climbers and hikers, attracting some 400,000 visitors each year.

-The Glyderau is also home to Helyg, the UK’s first mountaineering hut that opened in 1934.
+The Glyderau is also home to Helyg, one the UK’s first 'Climbers Club' huts that opened in 1934.

 Outdoor pursuits training is available from local outdoor centres such as the National Mountaineering Centre at Plas y Brenin, Capel Curig.